 In 2014, the United Nations published their Framework of Analysis for Atrocity Crimes.
-This document provides guidelines for detecting early signs of an impending genocide, establishing risk factors and matching indicators.53 Genocide is one of the crimes targeted under this framework.
-They state, "Genocide, according to international law, is a crime committed against members of a national, ethnical, racial or religious group.
+This document provides guidelines for detecting early signs of an impending genocide, establishing risk factors and and matching indicators.
+Genocide is one of the crimes targeted under this framework.
+They state that "Genocide, according to international law, is a crime committed against members of a national, ethnical, racial or religious group.
 Even though the victims of the crimes are individuals, they are targeted because of their membership, real or perceived, in one of these groups."
-54 This framework will hopefully be used with success to decrease genocides in future years.
+This is in line with the definition I will be using in my coming analysis.
+This framework will hopefully be used with success to decrease genocides in future years.